princesingh520/zomato_Restaurant_Survivor/README.md

 License

-Problem Statement
+# Problem Statement
-Zomato, the online food delivery platform, wants to predict the future rating of restaurants to make informed decisions about onboarding or removing them from their app.
+Zomato wants to predict the future rating of restaurants to make informed decisions about onboarding or removing them from their app.
 This project uses data mining techniques to build a predictive model for restaurant ratings.

 Approach
-Data Collection: Use a dataset containing restaurant details such as location, cuisine, cost, and ratings.

 Data Preprocessing: Handle missing values, encode categorical variables, and normalize numerical features.

 Exploratory Data Analysis (EDA): Analyze data distributions and correlations.